Troubleshooting

 > xattr -d com.apple.quarantine FILE

-No compatible tool discovered: This could mean that no debug tool is connected, but it also could mean that another process currently uses it, that the serial line the tool is attached to is busy, or that you have not yet installed the necessary udev rules under Linux. -
+This could mean that no debug tool is connected, that you specified an incompatible debug probe using the --tool option, that another process currently uses it, that the serial line the tool is attached to is busy, or that you have not yet installed the necessary udev rules under Linux.

 Problems while debugging